The Parable of the Persistent Widow- Luke 18:1-8

 Characteristics of a fair and righteous judge would include the ability to communicate courteously, a willingness to listen to all sides, patience, understanding, humility, and an above average knowledge of the rule of law.

-This unrighteous judge fails in every aspect of his position.
+This unrighteous, wicked, and corrupt judge fails in every aspect of his position.

 A widow was one of the most vulnerable people groups in the Bible.
 We see this played out in the story of Ruth and Naomi.
 They had no rights and therefore, others frequently took advantage of them.